A complete framework for Duke Elder exam preparation

 • Ganglion cell degeneration leads to optic atrophy.

-• Presents in young men with progressive painless vision loss and a fundoscopic triad of pseudo-oedema, telangiectasia and tortuous vessels.
+• Presents predominantly in young men with progressive painless vision loss and a fundoscopic triad of pseudo-oedema, telangiectasia and tortuous vessels.

 X-linked Recessive